 Class C shareholders who tender for repurchase of such shareholder's Class C shares such that they will have been held less than 365 days after purchase, as of the time of repurchase, will be subject to a contingent deferred sales charge of 1.00% of the original purchase price.
-The Fund or its designee may waive the imposition of the contingent deferred sales charge in the following situations: (1) shareholder death or (2) shareholder disability.
-Any such waiver does not imply that the contingent deferred sales charge will be waived at any time in the future or that such contingent deferred sales charge will be waived for any other shareholder.
+The contingent deferred sales charge will not apply to Shares acquired through dividend reinvestment.
+The Fund or its designee may waive the imposition of the contingent deferred sales charge in the following situations: (1) shareholder death; (2) shareholder disability and (3) in such other circumstances where the Board determines that doing so is in the best interests of the Fund and in a manner as will not discriminate unfairly against any Shareholder.
+To the extent the Fund determines to waive, impose scheduled variations of, or eliminate the contingent deferred sales charge it will do so consistently with the requirements of Rule 22d-1 under the 1940 Act, and the Fund's waiver of, scheduled variation in, or elimination of, the contingent deferred sales charge will apply uniformly.
 Class A, Class I and Class L shares are not subject to a contingent deferred sales charge.